- There are a variety of reactor configurations for continuous feed fast pyrolysis.

 - Heat transfer and vapor removal are important to maximize liquid production and quality.

-Bubbling fluid bed reactor with electrostatic precipitator
+Bubbling fluid bed reactor

+Small biomass particle sizes of less than 2-3 mm are needed to achieve high biomass heating rates, and the rate of particle heating is usually the rate limiting step.
 Residence time of solids and vapours is controlled by the fluidising gas flow rate and is higher for char than for vapours.
 As char acts as an effective vapour cracking catalyst at fast pyrolysis reaction temperatures, rapid and effective char separation/elutriation is important.
 This is usually achieved by ejection and entrainment followed by separation in one or more cyclones so careful design of sand and biomass/char hydrodynamics is important.

 Circulating fluid bed reactor

 Ablative pyrolysis is substantially different in concept compared to the other methods of fast pyrolysis.
-In all these other methods, the rate of reaction is limited by the rate of heat transfer through a biomass particle, which is why small particles are required.
+In all these other methods, the rate of reaction is limited by the rate of heat transfer through a biomass particle, which is why relatively small particles are required.
 The mode of reaction in ablative pyrolysis is analogous to melting butter in a frying pan, when the rate of melting can be significantly enhanced by pressing down and moving the butter over the heated pan surface.
 In ablative pyrolysis heat is transferred from the hot reactor wall to “melt” wood that is in contact with it under pressure.
 The pyrolysis front thus moves unidirectionally through the biomass particle.
-As the wood is mechanically moved away, the residual oil film both provides lubrication for successive biomass particles and also rapidly evaporates to give pyrolysis vapours for collection in the same way as other processes.
-The rate of reaction is strongly influenced by pressure, the relative velocity of wood on the heat exchange surface and the reactor surface temperature.
+As the wood is moved away, the residual oil film both provides lubrication for successive biomass particles and also rapidly evaporates to give pyrolysis vapours for collection in the same way as other processes.
+The rate of reaction is strongly influenced by pressure onto the particle, the relative velocity of wood on the heat exchange surface and the reactor surface temperature.
 The key features of ablative pyrolysis are therefore as follows: